xonixx/makesure/README.md

 So essentially one glob goal declaration expands to multiple goal declarations based on files present in project that match the glob pattern.
 Shell glob expansion mechanism applies.

-The useful use case here could be to represent a set of test files as a set of goals.
+The useful use case here would be to represent a set of test files as a set of goals.
 The example could be found in the project's own [build file](https://github.com/xonixx/makesure/blob/main/Makesurefile#L95).

 Why this may be useful?
 Imagine in your nodejs application you have `test1.js`, `test2.js`, `test3.js`.
 Now you can use this `Makesurefile`

 ```
 @goal @glob test*.js
+  echo "running test file $INDEX out of $TOTAL ..."
   node $ITEM

 @goal test_all
 @depends_on test1.js